 A0002.
-The risk assessment template used is based on the format contained in the HSE publication "Five Steps to Risk Assessment", see below.
-The template should list the hazards identified in the school environment and their associated risks and also a range of control measures that should be in place to eliminate or reduce the risks.
+The risk assessment process is based on the format contained in the HSE website for controlling risk3, and the risk assessment template falls in line with the IOSH4 (Institute of Occupational Safety and Health) recommended paperwork, see below and Annex B. The template should list the hazards identified in the school environment and their associated risks and also a range of control measures that should be in place to eliminate or reduce the risks.
 The form needs to be adapted by a competent person from Lucton School, who can complete the rest of the form having considered the generic hazards, risks and control measures listed on the form and adding any site specific items identified.